-- Fiscal 2013 annual and long-term incentive plans were approved at the June 2012 Committee meeting; - the NEOs' base salaries for Fiscal 2013 were reviewed beginning at the October 2012 Committee meeting and throughout Fiscal 2013. - the financial metrics for potential Fiscal 2013 annual and long-term incentive awards were established at the October 2012 Committee meeting; the final determinations of annual and long-term achievement for awards payable for Fiscal 2013 and Fiscal 2011-2013, respectively, were made at the - the final determinations of annual and long-term achievement for awards payable for Fiscal 2013 and Fiscal 2011-2013, respectively, were made at the October 2013 Committee meeting.
+- Fiscal 2013 annual and long-term incentive plans were approved at the June 2012 Committee meeting; - the NEOs' base salaries for Fiscal 2013 were reviewed beginning at the October 2012 Committee meeting and throughout Fiscal 2013. - the financial metrics for potential Fiscal 2013 annual and long-term incentive awards were established at the October 2012 Committee meeting; the final determinations of annual and long-term achievement for awards payable for Fiscal 2013 and Fiscal 2011-2013, respectively, were made at the October 2013 Committee meeting.